nicholaswmin/bench/README.md

 #### `runner.toTimeline()`

-Produces a detailed breakdown of the timeline of the cycles for each task:
+Displays a detailed breakdown of each cycle, for each task as a timeline:

 ```text
 ┌──────────┬───────┬───────────┐